cwendorf/EASI/docs/functions/testMeanComplex.md

 ### Description

-Provides the statistical significance tests for a mean contrasts and the difference between those contrasts.
+Provides the statistical significance tests for mean contrasts and the difference between those contrasts.

 ### Usage